mplutka/tm-bt-led/README.md

 ### Localization

 The script tries to read your OS's locale to automatically switch to MPH/F/LB if "en-us" is selected.
-To can force measurement units by adding `--imperial` or `--metric` after the game batch file (e.g. assetto.bat --metric).
+To can force measurement units by running `run_imperial.bat` or `run_metric.bat` or by adding `--imperial` or `--metric` after the game batch file (e.g. assetto.bat --metric).

 ### Bluetooth USB driver